Morgan Stanley to require Covid-19 vaccines at New York offices - RFI

 New York (AFP)

-Morgan Stanley will require employees, visitors and clients to be vaccinated to enter its buildings in the New York metropolitan area, a source told AFP Wednesday.
+Morgan Stanley became the latest big financial firm to require employees to be vaccinated at some company offices as corporate America adjusts workplace rules to the reopening US economy.

-Starting July 12, staff of the investment bank and others wishing to enter buildings in New York City and in nearby Westchester County will be required to attest to being fully vaccinated, said a person familiar with the policy.
+Starting July 12, staff of the investment bank as well as visitors and clients wishing to enter buildings in New York City and in nearby Westchester County must attest to being fully vaccinated, a person familiar with the policy told AFP on Wednesday.

 The policy will operate on an honorary system and people will not be required to prove vaccination status, the person said.

-The move comes as large companies grapple with new challenges as the economy reopens and employees return to the office after working from home during the worst of the Covid-19 pandemic.
+The move comes as large companies grapple with new questions as the economy reopens and employees return to the office after working from home during the worst of the Covid-19 pandemic.

-Companies have been reluctant to probe employees' vaccination status, even though US government officials have said it is legal to do so.
+Until recently, companies had been reluctant to require employees to disclose their vaccination status or to get vaccinated, even though US government officials have said it is legal to do so.

+Employers can require vaccination to physically enter the workplace as long as companies provide "reasonable accommodation" under US law, according to May 28 guidance from the Equal Employment Opportunity Commission.

+An AFP survey of leading financial companies show a range of approaches as companies adapt to a fluid and evolving situation.

 At Morgan Stanley, staff will be required to report their vaccination status by July 1.
 That disclosure is currently voluntary.

-The shift will enable Morgan Stanley to lift rules that require unvaccinated staff to wear a mask and follow social distancing protocols.
+The shift will enable the firm to lift rules that require unvaccinated staff to wear a mask and follow social distancing protocols.
 The policy means unvaccinated staff will need to work remotely, the source told AFP.

 The investment bank's chief executive, James Gorman, said at a conference on June 14 that "well over 90 percent" of employees are now vaccinated.